spacebarchat/docs/docs/api/rights.md

 User rights are instance-wide per-user permission toggle that affects instance-wide permissions of users, such as the ability to edit one's own messages.

+ !!! warn The default rights of a user is **no rights whatsoever**, make sure you grant users your desired set of rights.

 | Right                  | Value   | Grants when it's 1                                                                                                                                    |
 | ---------------------- | ------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `OPERATOR`             | 1 << 0  | All rights                                                                                                                                            |